 Somers and Dr Frank Minton have written the definitive Canadian fundraising text, Planned Giving for Canadians.
 She is the recipient of numerous international awards for excellence in teaching and leadership.

 During nine years at the University of Sydney, Jimmy worked across all areas of Advancement, leading advancement services, alumni relations and development teams in both higher education and medical philanthropy.
 At Sydney he played a leadership role generating philanthropic income towards the $1 billion INSPIRED campaign, the largest philanthropic campaign in Australian higher education.

 Deborah is a dynamic and accomplished philanthropy and marketing-communications executive, with over 20 years’ experience and a versatile skill set.
-Deborah brings strategic insight from industries including higher education, finance, building, retail and not-for-profits.
+Deborah brings strategic insight from industries including higher education, charities, finance, building and construction, and private enterprise.

 Deborah enjoys articulating complex issues and managing multiple stakeholders, through a focus on concise communications and target audience, taking each on a journey and providing mutual benefit.
-She feels that stimulating collective thought, identifying new opportunities and developing a culture are paramount to building strong relationships and ultimately, strong revenue streams.
+She feels that stimulating collective thought, identifying new opportunities and developing a culture are paramount to building strong relationships and ultimately, strong philanthropic support.